Vuosaari: Population

-which is also clearly higher than that in Helsinki in average.
+which is also notably higher than that in Helsinki in average.
 17.9% of the inhabitants in Vuosaari were under 16 years old and 18.5% were over 65 years old (31 December 2018).
 About 45.9% of the apartments in Vuosaari are rental apartments, which is slightly lower than that in Helsinki in average (47.1% on 31 December 2018).

 In comparison to the population, Vuosaari has quite few jobs, only slightly more than 6500 (31 December 2017), because Vuosaari has a large numbers of daily commute traffic to other parts of the city.
 The unemployment rate in 2018 was 13.1%, which is higher than that in Helsinki in average (9.2%), also the number of people on welfare in the same year was high (17.5% compared to 10.4% in Helsinki in average).
 The income level in Kallahti and Meri-Rastila was among the lowest in Helsinki in 2014, whereas the average income in Aurinkolahti is higher than that in the rest of Vuosaari, comparable to that in Töölö and Lauttasaari.

 The district of Vuosaari forms its own congregation in the Evangelical Lutheran Church of Finland.
 In 2019 46.4% of the inhabitants in Vuosaari belonged to the congregation.
 The Orthodox Church of Finland has a congregation in Helsinki, which is also active in Vuosaari.